 A quadcopter has a unique design that can be comparable to traditional helicopters, but with improved characteristics for stabilization.
-DIY quadcopters is a popular building method where others several processes of making can be used including here the 3D printing process, kits, or just purchasing the components from several stores.
+Do-it-yourself is a popular building method where can be included the 3D printing process, kits, or just purchasing the components from several stores.

-Depending on budget, you can choose to start one of these projects that falling in several hundred dollars.
-Using plug-and-play methods, these projects can be done at home by beginners with a minimum level of knowledge in programming and electronics.
+Depending on your budget, you can choose to build one of these projects that falling in several hundred dollars.
+Using plug-and-play methods, these projects can be done at home by beginners with a minimum level of programming and electronics skills.

 A quadcopter is ideal for several tasks including here aerial photography, surveillance, or research, and is a good chance to learn about construction and how to control a multicopter.
 Let’s take a look.

-With skills like basic soldering and electronic knowledge, Chris Schroeder demonstrates you step by step how to build from scratch a quadcopter.
-The guide is intended for beginners users with plug-and-play construction and simple programming code.
+With skills like basic soldering and electronics, Chris Schroeder shows you step-by-step how to build from scratch a quadcopter.
+The guide is intended for beginner users having a plug-and-play construction system and a simple programming code.

-All components are purchased from Internet, while for programming was used a flight control board and a programming card.
+All components are purchased from online stores while for programming the designer used a flight control board and a programming card.
 The values for the flying robot are set by the brushless Electronic Speed Controller (ESC).

-Below is an impressive list with the parts needed to build the quadcopter, but without extra staff needed to include.
+Below is an impressive list of the main parts needed to build the quadcopter.

 - Frame: Turnigy Talon Carbon Fiber Quadcopter Frame;